Krithika-Sulochana-08/Implementation-Analysis-of-D-flipflop-using-Cadence-EDA-Tools/README.md

 ### 1. Launch Cadence Virtuoso Environment
 - Open the Cadence Virtuoso tool and set up the working library.
-- Create a new schematic cell view for the D flip-flop design.
+- Create a new schematic cell view for the D Latch design.

 ### 2. Schematic Design
 - Select NMOS and PMOS transistors from the library.
-- Design the D flip-flop circuit with key components such as clock signal input, D input, and Q output.
+- Design the D Latch circuit with key components such as clock signal input, D input, and Q output.
 - Implement feedback connections to enable sequential behavior.
 - Connect appropriate voltage sources for logic control and supply.